liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

 Previous to Liferay 7, validation for user screen name characters was hard-coded in `UserLocalService`.
-A new property `users.screen.name.special.characters` has been added to provide configurability of special characters allowed in screen names.
+A new portal property named `users.screen.name.special.characters` has been added to provide configurability of special characters allowed in screen names.

-In addition, developers can now specify custom input validator for the screen name on the client side by providing a JavaScript validator in `getJSValidation()`.
+In addition, developers can now specify a custom input validator for the screen name on the client side by providing a JavaScript validator in `getJSValidation()`.